space-sh/space/doc/space.md

   * `SPACE_ARGS`:
        Default value taken from SPACE_ARGS variable.
 Which could be set in the YAML.
-       Always overwritten by the space header if present.
+       Always overwritten by the Space Header if present.

   * `SPACE_FN`:
        If this variable is set, the function that it refers to will replace the current function as being the RUN.
-       The referring RUN functions body will be run at this point giving the function very powerful ways of altering the environment variables and space header variables.
+       The referring RUN functions body will be run at this point giving the function very powerful ways of altering the environment variables and Space Header variables.
-       For example the function body of the chaining command could do "SPACE_REDIR=..." to override a value that is already set, but which could not have been overwritten simply using the space header variables, since SPACE_REDIR is not allowed to be overwritten in that manner.
+       For example the function body of the chaining command could do "SPACE_REDIR=..." to override a value that is already set, but which could not have been overwritten simply using the Space Header variables, since SPACE_REDIR is not allowed to be overwritten in that manner.
        A chained function could chain to another function, etc. All the above variable extraction rules apply.